The 12 best pelvic floor trainers in 2024

 Reasons to avoid

 Secret Whispers Kegel balls were created by a passionate UK entrepreneur, Julie Colan.
-Julie's multi-award-winning Six-Step Pelvic Floor Exercise Kit aims to get women leak-free in as little as 15 minutes a day and "back to enjoying the life they deserve".
+Julie's multi-award-winning Six-Step Pelvic Floor Exercise Kit aims to get women leak-free in as little as 15 minutes daily and "back to enjoying the life they deserve".

-These silicone weights are smaller than some of the others on our list at just 1.06 inches.
+These silicone weights are smaller than others on our list at just 1.06 inches.
 I found they fit comfortably in the palm of my hand but I'd still recommend using a splash of lube or water to help insert them if you're new to these types of toys.
 The idea is to work your way up from the lightest weight at 15g to the heaviest at 55g, all at your own pace, rather than following a set program.
-But don't worry, you won't be left to figure things out on your own.
+But don't worry, you won't be left to figure things out.
 The Secret Whispers brand boasts a huge online community of women who are always keen to discuss the benefits of the weights, how to use them, and the issues that can be treated by using them.

-The starter kit is affordable as well, another huge bonus when compared to some of the other pelvic floor trainers on our list, and they can be used long-term.
+The starter kit is affordable - another huge bonus compared to some of the other pelvic floor trainers on our list, and they can be used long-term.
 The instructions suggest wearing your weights three to four times a week to maintain the strength of your pelvic floor.

 I also loved how this kit came with a discrete travel bag, a 90-day Pelvic Floor Challenge Accountability Diary, your Exercise Program, and a PDF ebook to help you out with some of the more frequently asked questions.